Porth Dafarch Beach (2 miles)

 Sygun Copper Mine

-Audio presentation tour also with special lighting and sound effects.
-Plus Adventure playground, Panning for Gold, Pottery Painting, Metal Detecting.
+Audio presentation tour of some really stunning caves and intriguing works, also with special lighting and sound effects.
+Plus Adventure playground, Panning for Gold, Pottery Painting, Metal Detecting and more!

 Great Orme Ancient Mines (32 miles)